apache/iceberg/format/puffin-spec.md

 file that are deleted.
 A set bit at position P indicates that the row at position P is deleted.

-The vector supports positive 64-bit positions, but is optimized for cases where most positions fit in 32 bits by using a collection of 32-bit Roaring bitmaps.
+The vector supports positive 64-bit positions (the most significant bit must be 0), but is optimized for cases where most positions fit in 32 bits by using a collection of 32-bit Roaring bitmaps.
 64-bit positions are divided into a 32-bit "key" using the most significant 4 bytes and a 32-bit sub-position using the least significant 4 bytes.
 For each key in the set of positions, a 32-bit Roaring bitmap is maintained to store a set of 32-bit sub-positions for that key.

 To test whether a certain position is set, its most significant 4 bytes (the key) are used to find a 32-bit bitmap and the least significant 4 bytes (the